Kalmalyzer/UE4RocketBuild/README.md

 ### UE4 4.13

-For UE4 4.13, it appears that Epic has deprecated the GBUP build process.
+For UE4 4.13, it appears that Epic has deprecated the GUBP build process.
 This project is not yet 4.13 compatible.
 See https://forums.unrealengine.com/showthread.php?123490-Current-advice-for-distributing-custom-engine-builds-to-team-without-recompiling and https://forums.unrealengine.com/showthread.php?119130-Unreal-Engine-4-13-Preview for partial info on the 4.13 build process.

 ## Usage